Momo78932/Reddit_Post_Pipeline/dev_log.md

 - Focused on enhancing the accuracy of sentiment analysis by incorporating additional data and refining ML models.
 - Prepared for future integration of news polarity into the data pipeline to enrich analysis.
 - Scheduled backfill tasks to ensure completeness and integrity of historical data.

+##  2023-12-10

+#### Codebase Refinement
+- Modified `update_sql_db` and `run_update_sql` function to load MongoDB news data to MySQL database.

+#### Errors Found
+- Encountered an error when running `backfill_sql_db.py`.
+Issue is currently under investigation.

+#### Notes
+- Today’s focus was on integrating MongoDB news data into the MySQL database to enrich our data set.
+- Significant updates were made to the SQL scripts and utilities to improve data processing and management.
+- An error was discovered in the `backfill_sql_db.py` script; troubleshooting is underway to resolve this as soon as possible.